 2. Start Your Retirement Saving Now!

 To meet your retirement goals, so you need to start right now, no matter what; even if you only have one dollar to contribute to this fund, you will not be able to make up for lost time, and it’s something that you could end up paying for decades of your life.

 “Allocate a consistent portion of your income to your retirement savings.”

 According to the Center for Retirement Research at Boston College, we should save 15% of our pre-tax income for retirement starting at age 25 if we hope to retire by age 62.

-We have found that the best and kind of the easiest way to set savings goals and actually reach them is to dedicate a certain percentage of my income to that goal.
-It’s okay if the amount seems too high, too soon.
+We have found that the best and kind of easiest way to set savings goals and reach them is to dedicate a certain percentage of my income to that goal.
+It’s okay if the amount seems too high, or too soon.
 Just find out what percentage suits you.

 If a person started saving at 35, for example, they could hypothetically fund a comfortable retirement by contributing 24% of their income until age 62 or 15% until age 65.